DIY Pins – Custom Enamel Pins for Make Your Mark

 I stumbled across the Monterey Company and they were kind enough to send me a few enamel pins as samples so that I could check out their quality amazing quality.
 They were better than anything I’d seen on the market!

 Now within a day of sending them my design, I had a quote and the pin design all ready to go and within a couple of weeks I had a beautiful hard enamel Make Your Mark pin and I couldn’t be happier.
-Now, if you’re looking for somebody to make a printed pin or a hard or soft enamel pin look no further than the Monterey Company they’re really good people they’re really professional and the quality can’t be beat!
+Now, if you’re looking for somebody to make a printed pin or a hard or soft enamel pin look no further than the Monterey Company they’re really good people they’re really professional and the quality can’t be beaten!

 What should you know about making enamel pins?